7 Major Tectonic Plates: The World’s Largest Plate Tectonics

 Earth’s tectonic plate boundaries are unusual because they can consist of continent and ocean crust.

-Here are the 7 major tectonic plates of the world in a bit more detail:
+Here are the 7 major tectonic plates of the world in a bit more detail.

-Pacific major plate is the largest which underlies the Pacific Ocean.
+The Pacific major plate is the largest which underlies the Pacific Ocean.
 Specifically, it stretches all the way along the west coast of North America to the east coast of Japan and Indonesia.

 This plate forms most of the Pacific Ring of Fire which has some of the most violent and catastrophic earthquakes and volcanoes on the planet.

 And smack dab in the middle are the islands that make up Hawaii.
 The interior hot spot within the Pacific Plate is responsible for the volcanic activity that occurs in the Hawaiian Islands.